radicle-dev/radicle-upstream/docs/development.md

 8. Commit changes to `Dockerfile` and `pipeline.yaml`.
 Pushing the changes will create a new branch and build the updated image.

+## Updating NPM dependencies

+1. Run `yarn upgrade-interactive`.

+2. Select newer versions if appropriate
+   * For major version upgrades review the changelog to assess the impact of breaking changes.
+The assessment should be included in the commit message.
+   * The following packages cannot be upgraded to the next major version because we don’t support ES modules yet.
+See [#2227](https://github.com/radicle-dev/radicle-upstream/issues/2227).
+     If possible, do a minor version upgrade.
+     * `node-fetch` and `@types/node`
+     * `globby`
+     * `exit-hook`
+     * `strip-ansi`
+   * Don’t update `radicle-contracts`.
+   * Don’t do a major upgrade of `@types/node`.
+   * `electron-builder` shows `^22.13.1` as the latest version.
+This is not the latest version.
+Choose the version from the “Range” column.

+3. Update transitive dependencies: Remove `yarn.lock` and run `yarn install`.

+4. Run `yarn dedupe`.

 ## Releases

 This section describes how to release a new version of Upstream.